Writing a LinkedIn recommendation? Will you write me one?

 Come on, I don’t really want you to write me one, but there has been unprecedented chatter about LinkedIn recommendations in blogging circles these days.
 And I want to put everything in perspective to confirm whether or not LinkedIn recommendations really have value.

 It was Jeremiah Owyang who started the debate.
 Jeremiah is a renowned web strategist, but he is also one of the early adopters and biggest fans of LinkedIn.
-If you check out the archives of his blog, you will see some gems of articles about utilizing LinkedIn for social networking and tips for job hunting.
+If you check out the archives of his blog, you will see some gems of articles about utilizing LinkedIn tips for social networking and even job hunting.
 I consider Jeremiah a thought leader and thus his blog is on my blogroll.
 Needless to say, if I was going to request someone to write a preface for a book on LinkedIn, he’d be the first person I contact ;-)

 On July 17th, Jeremiah posted an entry to his blog titled “Requested Recommendations on Social Networks: Why I Won’t Do It.”
 And he makes the important point that LinkedIn Recommendations can never be 100% objective.
 He goes out of his way not to knock LinkedIn or references in general, but states that, because LinkedIn is a public platform, people in general are not going to write negative recommendations.
 Plus, the person receiving the recommendation can make requests to edit those recommendations as well as not even display them in the first place.
 It is this process that Jeremiah is lamenting.